fallen-icarus/cardano-aftermarket/README.md

 data MarketRedeemer
   -- | Close or update either a Spot UTxO or an Auction UTxO.
   = CloseOrUpdateSellerUTxO
-  -- | Close or update a Bid UTxO.
+  -- | Close or update a SpotBid UTxO or a ClaimBid UTxO.
   | CloseOrUpdateBidderUTxO
   -- | Purchase a Spot UTxO.
   | PurchaseSpot
-  -- | Accept a SpotBid UTxO, and close the associated Auction UTxO.
+  -- | Accept a SpotBid UTxO, and (possibly) close the associated Auction UTxO.
   | AcceptSpotBid
-  -- | Accept a ClaimBid UTxO, and close the associated Auction UTxO.
+  -- | Accept a ClaimBid UTxO, and (possibly) close the associated Auction UTxO.
 This will create an -- AcceptedBid UTxO with the NFTs for the bidder to come claim.
 The payment address is the address -- the seller would like the payment sent to.
   | AcceptClaimBid { sellerDeposit :: Integer, paymentAddress :: Address }